UWPCE-PythonCert/SystemDevelopment/slides_sources/source/nosql.rst

 http://www.mongodb.org/downloads

-Simple copy and paste install (at least on OS-X)
+Simple copy and paste install or use homebrew (at least on OS-X)

 (drop the files from ``bin`` into ``usr/local/bin`` or similar)